sandewt/mod_readingbar/README.md

 Bootstrap is natively integrated into Joomla.

+You can override these properties in the custom.css.

 # Issues / Pull Requests

 You have found an Issue, have a question or you would like to suggest changes regarding this extension?